In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 The Substance Abuse and Mental Health Service Administration confirmed that individuals who use and abuse alcohol often consume drugs and prescription medication.

-Mixing alcohol with other substances is extremely dangerous and puts strain on the heart [13] and other vital organs.
+Mixing alcohol with other substances is extremely dangerous and can put you at risk for internal bleeding, heart problems, and difficulties in breathing.
+[7]

 When unable to cope with the effect of alcohol and other substances such as heroin and cocaine, the body goes into shock, which ultimately leads to death.